sack212/BasicAzureCamp/Presentation/IaaS/README.md

 ## Demo 1 - Provisioning a VM

-1. Open Ibiza portal and click the **NEW** button at the lower-left corner.
+1. Open Azure portal and click the **NEW** button at the upper-left corner.
-2. Show the short list of resources.
-Explain that I can directly create popular resources here such as a Windows Server 2012.
-3. Click on the **Everything** link.
+2. Click on **See All** in New section.
+Select **Compute** in Marketplace.
+Navigate to Recommended resources in Compute section.
-4. In **Gallery** blade, open the **Virtual machines** category.
+3. open the **Windows Server** category.
-5. Scroll down the view and show images of different types (refer back to slide 9).
+4. Scroll down the view and show images of different types.
-6. Click on **Windows Server 2012 R2 Datacenter**, and then click the **Create** button in the overview blade.
-For non-Microsoft focused audience, consider to pick a Linux image instead.
+5. Click on **Windows Server 2012 R2 Datacenter**, and select deplpoyment model as **Resource Manager** then click the **Create** button in the overview blade.
+For non-Microsoft focused audience, consider searching any Linux image in the search box instead.
-7. Fill in the **Create VM** form and click on the **Create** button to provision the VM.
+6. Fill in the **Basics**, **Size**, **Settings** form and click on the **OK** button in the **Summary** section to provision the VM.
 Explain this will take a few minutes.
-8. Open the already provisioned VM.
+7. Open the already provisioned VM.
-9. Scroll down the blade to show various of information available on the blade.
+8. Scroll down the blade to show various of information available on the blade.
-10. Click on the **Extensions** tile.
+9. Click on the **Extensions** tile.
-11. On the Extensions blade, click on the **ADD** icon to bring up the extension list.
+10. On the Extensions blade, click on the **ADD** icon to bring up the extension list.
 Introduce that VM extensions are installable components to customize VM instances.
-12. Switch to slides to continue with VM extension introduction.
+11. Switch to slides to continue with VM extension introduction.

 ## Demo 2 - VM Extension